CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 ### Running QE jobs

 With all of our necessary components ready, we can now proceed to run a simple QE job.
-In the VM enviroment, we will execute these jobs on computing clusters at Princeton University, utilizing the cluster's scheduler, Slurm.
+In the VM, we will execute this job on computing cluster at Princeton University, utilizing the scheduler, Slurm.
 The sample job script is placed in the tutorial folder as named job.sh.
-The QE version in VM is v7.1. with GPU acceleration.
-We installed the QE using container, [singularilty](https://sylabs.io).
+The compiled QE version in the VM is v7.1. with GPU acceleration which is installed using container, [singularilty](https://sylabs.io).
 Containers store the software and all of its dependencies, making it easy to install and run the software.

 ```
 #!/bin/bash
-#SBATCH --job-name=si-30         # Create a short name for your job
+#SBATCH --job-name=si            # Create a short name for your job
 #SBATCH --nodes=1                # Number of nodes
 #SBATCH --ntasks-per-node=4      # Number of tasks per node
 #SBATCH --cpus-per-task=1        # Number of CPU cores per task (>1 if multi-threaded tasks)
 #SBATCH --mem=32G                # Total memory per node
 #SBATCH --gres=gpu:1             # Number of GPUs per node
-#SBATCH --time=01:00:00          # Total run time limit (HH:MM:SS)
+#SBATCH --time=00:15:00          # Total run time limit (HH:MM:SS)
-#SBATCH --gpu-mps                # Enable CUDA multi-process service

 module purge
 export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

 srun --mpi=pmi2 \
 singularity run --nv \
-     /scratch/gpfs/ppiaggi/Simulations/QuantumEspressoGPU/quantum_espresso_qe-7.1.sif \
+     /scratch/gpfs/taehunl/program_della/qe_gpu/quantum_espresso_qe-7.0.sif \
-     pw.x -input pw-si.in > pw-si.log
+     pw.x -input pw-si.in > pw-si.out
 ```

 Let's start by running the calculation using the following command line: